Farama-Foundation/a2perf-reliability-metrics/CONTRIBUTING.md

 python3 setup.py test
 ```

-from the root of the `rl_reliability_metrics` repository, ideally inside a
+from the root of the `rl_perf.metrics.reliability.rl_reliability_metrics` repository, ideally inside a
 virtualenv.

 ## Contributor License Agreement